 BIDScoin uses a flexible plugin architecture to map and convert your source data to BIDS.
 The bidsmapper and bidscoiner tools loop over the subjects/sessions in your source directory and then call the plugins listed in the bidsmap to do the actual work.
-As can be seen in the API code snippet below, the plugins can contain optional test, bidsmapper\plugin and bidscoiner\plugin functions that have input arguments with information about the plugin options and about the data input and BIDS output.
-The 'test()' function is executed when users click on the test-button in the bidseditor GUI, the 'bidsmapper\plugin()' function is called by the bidsmapper and the 'bidscoiner\plugin()' function by the bidscoiner.
+As can be seen in the API code snippet below, the plugins can contain optional functions for interacting with their dataformat and for mapping and converting the source data to BIDS.
 See also the default dcm2bidsmap and dcm2niix2bids plugins for reference implementation.

-Plugins can be listed, installed and uninstalled using the central bidscoin command-line tool.
+Note: Plugins can be listed, installed and uninstalled using the central bidscoin command-line tool.